just-maik/kv-redirect/README.md

 - PORT - The port to listen on
 - PARAM_MODE - Changes from where the parameter is read
 - BASE_DOMAIN - Basedomain (only needed if subdomain mode is used)
+- INITIAL_SEEDING - If set to true, the seeds.json file in the root directory will be seeded upon startup.

 ## Parameter Modes
 - `path` uses the slug after the `/` as redirection key